 However, once you start talking about an enterprise-sized company, manual request processes like the ones above can bring a department to its knees.
 The time lost waiting for responses alone can cost thousands and thousands of dollars when critical equipment or land purchases sit on a dozen different backburners while approvers across several layers of management juggle multiple priorities.
-Meanwhile, just getting visibility into the status of the request may take several emails and phone calls every few days.
+Meanwhile, getting visibility into the request's status may take several emails and phone calls every few days.

 The Impact of Growth and Expansion

-I recently talked to a VP at one of our manufacturing customers whose organization has grown rapidly over the last four years to become a global enterprise with offices throughout North America and Europe.
-He's responsible for all equipment capital expenditure requests and said he remembered when the company started out people would complete paper forms and just hand them to him for approval.
+I recently talked to a VP at one of our manufacturing customers whose organization has multiplied over the last four years to become a global enterprise with offices throughout North America and Europe.
+He's responsible for all equipment capital expenditure requests and said he remembered when the company started; people would complete paper forms and hand them to him for approval.
 As the company grew, the process stayed the same.
-Now, however, he was only in the home office about a week out of the month.
+However, he was only in the home office about a week out of the month.
 That meant CapEx requests would be sitting on his chair for weeks sometimes.
 "Imagine their frustration!" he told me.
-"After several calls and emails they might just scan the paper form and send me a PDF.
+"After several calls and emails, they might scan the paper form and send me a PDF.
 I'd print it, sign it and send it back with the approval once I got to a scanner or fax machine.
-Really inconvenient for everyone."
+Inconvenient for everyone."

-It may be 2015 but many companies still cling to these kinds of out-of-date practices.
-Manual processes for handling approvals are obviously cumbersome and slow operationally, but from an audit perspective, it's perhaps even more challenging.
-When my conversation with our customer turned to auditing he had to laugh.
-"Finance would come to me, wanting to see the actual document for the CapEx request, which was likely sitting in a file cabinet at one of seven different plant locations around the world.
+Many companies still cling to these kinds of out-of-date practices.
+Manual processes for handling approvals are cumbersome and slow operationally, but it's perhaps even more challenging from an audit perspective.
+When my conversation with our customer turned to his organization's Auditing Team, he had to laugh.
+"Finance would come to me, wanting to see the actual document for the CapEx request, which was likely sitting in a file cabinet at one of seven different plant locations worldwide.
 It was time to start the phone call and email parade again."

-The growth of organizations in both size and geography is often the impetus for seeking a workflow management solution to handle CapEx requests (and other finance-related processes).
-Really, workflow management is tailor-made for these kinds of processes.
-Multiple approvers, tiered approval flow, low-friction approval methods (like simply clicking on a link in an email to approve a request), detailed audit trails, etc. They also provide requestors with a clear line of sight into where the approval is in the process, reducing a number of check-ins and stress.
+The growth of organizations in size and geography is often the impetus for seeking a workflow management solution to handle CapEx requests, OpEx requests, and other finance-related processes.
+Workflow management is tailor-made for these kinds of processes.
+Multiple approvers, tiered approval flow, low-friction approval methods (like simply clicking on a link in an email to approve a request), detailed audit trails, etc. They also provide requestors with a clear line of sight into where the approval is in the process, reducing the number of check-ins and stress.